gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideI18nMessages.md

 </dd>
 <dt><code>{0,localdatetime,predef:PREDEF_NAME}</code></dt>
 <dd>
-Use a locale-specific predefined format -- see [DateTimeFormat.PredefinedFormat](/javadoc/latest/com/google/gwt/i18n/client/DateTimeFormat.PredefinedFormat.html)"
+Use a locale-specific predefined format &mdash; see [DateTimeFormat.PredefinedFormat](/javadoc/latest/com/google/gwt/i18n/client/DateTimeFormat.PredefinedFormat.html)"
     for possible values, example: <code>{0,localdatetime,predef:DATE_SHORT}</code>.
 </dd>
 <dt>extra formatter arguments</dt>
 <dd>   Some formatters accept additional arguments.
-These are added to the main format specification, separated by a colon -- for example:
+These are added to the main format specification, separated by a colon &mdash; for example:
     <code>{0,list,number:curcode=USD,currency}</code> says to use the default currency format for list elements, but use USD (US Dollars) for the currency code.
 You
     can also supply a dynamic argument, such as <code>{0,localdatetime:tz=$tz,predef:DATE_FULL}</code>, which says the timezone to use is supplied by a parameter <code>TimeZone tz</code> supplied to the method.